 A pair of giant-sized brothers who work as assassins for Caesar Clown.

-- Axe-Crazy: They appear to like killing "VERY" much.
+- Axe-Crazy: They appear to like killing very much.

 - The Faceless: It's actually impossible to see what the Yeti Cool Brothers' faces look like.
 Judging from their silhouettes, Rock seems pretty much human-like while Scotch wears a gas mask.
-Their faces were later revealed in a databook; Rock notably looks like a moai.
+Their faces are later revealed in a databook; Rock notably looks like a moai.

 - Poisoned Weapons: You thought that a giant assassin with a giant cannon-like rifle was enough?
-Well, their bullets are poisoned too.
+Well, their bullets are poisoned, too.
 Talk about overkill...

 - Punny Name: Rock and Scotch, probably a pun on "Scotch on the Rocks".